James Woodrow (professor): After the controversy

 In 1891, Woodrow was elected the president of South Carolina College, a post which he occupied until 1897.
 Despite the controversy, Woodrow remained a minister in good standing in the PCUS, and after serving as moderator of the Augusta Presbytery in 1888, went on to serve as moderator of the Synod of Georgia in 1901.Woodrow was also named as president of a local bank between 1888 and 1891.
 Woodrow died in Columbia, South Carolina, on January 17, 1907, aged 78.

 Personal life

 In 1857, Woodrow married Felie S Baker, the daughter of the Rev. J.W.
 Baker, a fellow Presbyterian minister.
 The couple had four children: a son named James, who died in 1892, who left a widow and three children; and three daughters: Jeanie, Marion and Charlotte.

+Legacy

+The World War II Liberty Ship SS James Woodrow was named in his honor.